Penn State’s supercomputer takes on COVID-19 — and its aftermathPosted on May 20, 2020

 At Penn State, ICDS offers researchers access to one of the most powerful weapons in the university’s research arsenal, ICDS’s supercomputer, or ICDS-ACI, according to members of the Institute’s RISE (Research Innovations with Scientists and Engineers) team.
-The Roar supercomputer’s (formerly known as ICDS-ACI) computational clusters are designed to efficiently compute large amounts of data, and the word, “large,” accurately describes the volumes of data that researchers are wading through in their COVID-19 studies, said Chuck Pavloski, interim chief architect and RISE team lead.
+The Roar supercomputer’s computational clusters are designed to efficiently compute large amounts of data, and the word, “large,” accurately describes the volumes of data that researchers are wading through in their COVID-19 studies, said Chuck Pavloski, interim chief architect and RISE team lead.

 The institute has seen about a 10% to 15% increase in computation hours since the COVID-19 outbreak, according to Pavloski.